ChinmayaGarg/SoulfulPlates/Readme.md

 # Soulful Plates

-This project demonstrates building a secure web application with Spring Boot, utilizing JSON Web Tokens (JWT) for authentication.
-It showcases Spring Boot's streamlined approach to integrating security, data persistence, web services, and validation.
+This project demonstrates building a secure mobile application with Spring Boot, utilizing JSON Web Tokens (JWT) for authentication.
+It showcases Spring Boot's streamlined approach to integrating security, data persistence, app services, and validation.

-This project demonstrates how to build a secure web application with Spring Boot using JSON Web Tokens (JWT) for authentication.
-It showcases the integration of security, data persistence (JPA), validation, and web services in a Spring Boot application, focusing on securing RESTful APIs with JWT.
+This project demonstrates how to build a secure mobile application with Spring Boot using JSON Web Tokens (JWT) for authentication.
+It showcases the integration of security, data persistence (JPA), validation, and app services in a Spring Boot application, focusing on securing RESTful APIs with JWT.

 ## Prerequisites